Apple Watch Band Sizes Explained: 5 Steps to a Perfect Fit

 These can come in handy when measuring your wrist circumference in order to calculate your Apple Watch band size.

-Apple Watch Sizes: Apple Watch sizes refer to the length from the top of the device to the bottom, not from one side to the other.
+Apple Watch Sizes: Apple Watch sizes refer to the diagonal length from the top corner of the device to opposite bottom corner, not from side to side or top to bottom.

 Apple Watch Band Lengths: These lengths can be added to the Apple Watch size to approximately equal the circumference of your wrist, give or take a few millimeters.
 We recommend using Apple's watch band size chart for the best fit, but these measurements can still come in handy.